-My research interest centers on development of cutting-edge and translational biophotonics technologies that interface and bridge basic engineering research and medical diagnosis and intervention.
-The research and training involves vertical integration of multiple disciplines, including (but not limited to) optics, electrical engineering, micro-nano technology, biology and clinical medicine.
-The ultimate goal of our research is to transform our capability of disease detection at early, manageable stages, monitoring therapeutic effects and treatment outcomes, and guiding interventions.
-The technologies also offer new opportunities for basic research in exploring new frontiers of disease mechanisms, brain function, bio-marker discovery and integrated diagnosis and therapy.
-Some specific research interests include:
+My research focuses on advancing cutting-edge neurophotonics and translational biophotonics technologies that seamlessly connect engineering with fundamental research and medical applications.
+This interdisciplinary research and training program involves the vertical integration of various fields, such as optics, electrical engineering, micro-nano technology, biology, and clinical medicine.
+The overarching objective of our work is to enhance our ability to detect diseases at early and manageable stages, monitor the effectiveness of treatments, and guide interventions.
+These technologies also open new avenues for fundamental research, exploring new territories of disease mechanisms, brain function, biomarker discovery, and integrated diagnosis and therapy (theranostics).
+Specific areas of interest include:

 - PhD, Physics and Biomedical Optics, University of Pennsylvania, 1998